tartley/missile-commander/README.md

   Keep ^ this reasoning around somewhere for if we need to return to it.

+* Base and City have similarities.
+Do they inherit from the same base class?
+* Pop, Explosion and Detonation (city/base destruction?) have similarities.
 * Implicit Dependencies.
 It's currently difficult to change ground.ANGLE, mouse extent, or camera pan, and have everything else adjust accordingly.
 They have implicit dependencies on each other.
 I speculate this would be improved by